 The advantages of commonality is a daily reality, as 80 per cent of A320 Family operators fly two or more versions of the aircraft in their fleet, and some 30 airlines are flying three different A320 Family versions in fleets larger than 10 aircraft.

-Examples of carriers using the trio of A319s, A320s and A321s include Europe’s Air Berlin, easyJet, Iberia and Lufthansa, along with US Airways in the United States and Kingfisher in India.
-Fleets composed of the A318, A319 and A320 are flown by Frontier in the United States, Mexicana and LAN Airlines in South America; while Europe’s Air France and British Airways have all four A320 Family members in their fleets: the A318, A319, A320 and A321.
+Examples of carriers using the trio of A319s, A320s and A321s include Europe’s Air Berlin, easyJet, Iberia and Lufthansa, American and LATAM in the Americas and many of China’s leading airlines.
+Fleets composed of the A318, A319 and A320 are flown by Mexicana and LAN Airlines in South America; while Europe’s Air France and British Airways have all four A320 Family members in their fleets: the A318, A319, A320 and A321.

 Orders & deliveries